 Chris joined Gill Jennings & Every in 2018, having previously worked at another London-based firm of patent and trade mark attorneys.

-Before entering the patent profession, Chris obtained a PhD and then worked as a research associate studying batteries, photovoltaic cells and thermoelectric devices.
-This led to the publication of multiple papers and the filing of a patent application.
+Chris has a specialist knowledge in the fields of solar power including photovoltaics and solar water splitting, as well as thermoelectric and battery technologies, from his time working in renewable energy research.
+Chris’ research led to the publication of multiple papers and the filing of a patent application.
 Chris seeks to utilise his experiences in both research and intellectual property to provide value and insight for his clients.

-In his spare time, Chris enjoys jogging and hiking in the countryside, as well as following Norwich City Football Club.
+In his spare time, Chris enjoys jogging, hiking and following Norwich City Football Club.